smitr/smitr.github.io/_posts/2020-03-30-Harris-&-Peterson.md

 But perhaps self-growth is to reductive, because it does not allow for contact with god which extends beyond the growth of the self.

-So religion could be seen as a major challenge to the current politically correct society, in a way a challenge to the individualism of our lives, that was brought by capitalism, which also brought enourmous good for more people, but needs to be transcended.
-Or there will be chaos of the kind at the end of Roman Empire, when similar context existed.
+So religion could be seen as a major challenge to the current politically correct society, in a way a challenge to the individualism of our lives, that was brought by capitalism, which also brought enourmous good for more people, but needs to be transcended (there will be chaos of the kind at the end of Roman Empire, when similar context existed, etc., etc.).

 Atheism definitely keeps religion honest, so much so that more conversation is needed, so Harris and Peterson are perfect for one another.